kingdomseed/jhp-portfolio/docs/IMAGE-METADATA-SYSTEM.md

 This document provides a comprehensive overview of the image metadata system that powers the responsive masonry grid gallery in the Jason Holt Photography website.

+**IMPORTANT UPDATE**: Recent fixes have addressed issues with image path inconsistencies and optimized WebP handling.
+The metadata system now works in conjunction with the `getOptimizedImagePath` utility to ensure all images use optimized paths consistently.

 ## Table of Contents

 1. [System Overview](#system-overview)